A bill to advance the integration of clean distributed energy into electric grids, and for other purposes.

 Sponsor and status

-This bill was introduced on May 6, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 1, 2019, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.